rubik/rubik.github.io/content/post/ab-testing-formulas.md

 require power $1 - \beta \in (0, 1)$ at $\theta = \delta > 0$.

-We chose a one-tailed test as opposed to the more common two-tailed tests because they make much more sense in the context of online A/B testing, where we are interested in determining whether the new variant is sufficiently better than control.
+We chose a one-tailed test as opposed to the more common two-tailed tests because one-tailed tests make much more sense in the context of online A/B testing, where we are interested in determining whether the new variant is sufficiently better than control.
 This was also discussed in [part I](/post/ab-testing-inference/#types-of-hypotheses).

 Let's define the sample mean to be